Regular Expressions

 • re\(leas\|ceiv\)\?ed matches reed or released or received

-There's some tricky situations when using alternation.
+There can be tricky situations when using alternation.
 Say, you want to match are or spared — which one should get precedence?
 The bigger word spared or the substring are inside it or based on something else?
 The alternative which matches earliest in the input gets precedence, irrespective of the order of the alternatives.

 • s/are\|spared/X/g replaces rare spared area with rX X Xa

-• s/spared\|are/X/g will also give the same results
+• s/spared\|are/X/g will also give the same result

 In case of matches starting from the same location, for example spa and spared, the leftmost alternative gets precedence.
 Sort by longest term first if don't want shorter terms to take precedence.